Create Your Personal Brand (Weekend Challenge)

 You must communicate your unique value as it’s the only way to compete.

 The global society we live in cherishes growth.
-In fact, even if you have some qualms with capitalism (on an ideologically level), it’s still hard to argue that humans don’t have an innate need to thrive.
+In fact, even if you have some qualms with capitalism (on an ideologically level), it’s still hard to argue that humans don’t have an innate desire to thrive.

 No matter the work you do or the field you are in, if you want to progress you must add value to the system — and if you want to convince others of your value then you have to show your worth.